mpaiva/blog/_posts/2021-04-29-interview-with-your-future-self.markdown

 And gave some tips:

-<blockquote>It is never too late to exercise, meditate, and earn American Sign Language.</blockquote>
+<blockquote>It is never too late to exercise, meditate, and learn American Sign Language.</blockquote>

 ### Conclusion: Disabilities and Ageism